The Challenges of Bracelet Making: How to Make Great Beaded Bracelets That Fit!

 - When choosing your clasps and closures for beaded bracelets, think about how easy they are to do with one hand and how comfortable they are to wear around your wrist all day.
 Well-made magnetic clasps and toggle clasps are always good choices for beaded bracelets because they can be worked with one hand.
 Lobster claw or trigger clasps can be a little harder to close but are a good choice for a lighter bracelet made with chain.
 Ribbon ties look great, but are also somewhat difficult to manage with just one hand.

 Are you ready to get more great inspiration and ideas to make bracelets?
-Subscribe to Stringing magazine and keep up with the hottest trends in bracelet making techniques and components.
-You'll find dozens of great bracelet making ideas from some of today's most talented beaded jewelry designers!
+Look through the pages of Jewelry Stringing or Beadwork magazines.
+Subscribe to Beadwork to keep up with the hottest trends in beading techniques and bead weaving components.

 Do you have any tips or techniques for bracelet making?
 How do you make sure that your bracelets are properly sized?
 What are your favorite clasps and closures for beaded bracelets?
 Leave a comment and share your expertise here on the blog!